gitjuba/javascript-roguelike/LOG.md

 ## 2021-08-24

 First, let's modularize the thing using Webpack.
+Put the built bundle to `docs/`, as Github pages can be built from that subdirectory.